Rob Liefeld returns to X-Force for their 30th anniversary

 Liefeld himself chimed in on returning to X-Force, saying Killshot will be X-Force's "biggest, wildest, most consequential" story ever.

-"The fans have always carried X-Force and I'm elated to be writing and drawing Cable, Deadpool, Domino, Shatterstar for them again, just as I was 30 years back at the launch of all this," Liefeld says in the announcement.
+"The fans have always carried X-Force and I'm elated to be writing and drawing Cable, Deadpool, Domino, Shatterstar for them again, just as I was 30 years back at the launch of all this," Liefeld tells Comicbook.com.
 "I promise you, this will be their biggest, wildest, most consequential adventure to date."

 X-Force has a current ongoing title as part of the 'Reign of X' X-Men line, focusing on a version of the team as the mutant nation of Krakoa's black-ops agents.

-"X-Force was a huge gamble that paid off big for Marvel, paid off big for retailers and it changed my life forever," Liefeld continues.
+"X-Force was a huge gamble that paid off big for Marvel, paid off big for retailers and it changed my life forever," Liefeld continues in the announcement.
 "I'm thrilled and honored to share Killshot with everyone.
 Thirty years in the making, I intend to make every page a huge kick for fans new and old."

 X-Force: Killshot is due out in November.